Got a couple of hours? How about an afternoon? There's much to discover in and around downtown Durham. Read More

 The Durham County Main Library is a pleasure to behold, both inside and out.
 Photo: Discover Durham.

-Equally engaging, the Golden Belt Campus is a restored textile mill repurposed to house a brewery, art studios, retail, office, service businesses and offices, and residential lofts.
+Equally engaging, the Golden Belt Campus is a restored textile mill repurposed to house a brewery, art studios, retail, office, service businesses and offices and residential lofts.
 It is the largest all-historic, LEED Gold-certified campus in the Southeast and home to working artists’ studios and galleries like The Grand Gallery and Building 2 Gallery.
-The seven-acre campus is situated in a neighborhood of historic homes and chockfull of restaurants.
-You can’t go hungry here.
-No really.
+The seven-acre campus is situated in a neighborhood of historic homes and chock full of restaurants.
+You'll also find Dogstar Tattoo Company, Durham's oldest tattoo shop, owned and operated by women, and Empower Dance Studio, where Saturday adult recreation classes invite you to ignite your passion for dance, explore various styles, and improve your skills under expert guidance.

-On the third Friday of every month, the space overflows with live music, artists display their art, and there’s exhilarating energy that just needs to be experienced.
+On the third Friday of every month, the space overflows with live music, the artists of Golden Belt Artist's Studios display their art, and there’s exhilarating energy that just needs to be experienced.
+Mettlesome, a community theater offering improv classes, shows and interactive performances.

 Bars & Restaurants in the Government Services & Golden Belt Districts

-Stroll a the blocks between City Hall and East Main Street to delight in discoveries like Puerto Rican cuisine at Kokí, seasonal American plates and creative cocktails in the intimate dining room at Littler, a hidden courtyard at Killer Queen Wine Bar and more.
+Stroll a the blocks between City Hall and East Main Street to delight in discoveries like Puerto Rican cuisine at Kokí, handmade corn tortilla tacos at Gym Tacos, grass-fed beef burgers and beer at Bull City Burger and Brewery, a hidden courtyard at Killer Queen Wine Bar and more.

-On the edge of the Government Services District, you can indulge in novelty margaritas and filling plates of Mexican cuisine at Mezcalito.
+Nearby the campus, you can indulge in novelty margaritas and filling plates of Mexican cuisine at Mezcalito.
 Find Ponysaurus Brewing right across the street, where you can sip a crisp brew and munch on pizza under their patio misters in the summer or outdoor heaters in the winter.

 Enjoy a beer under the overhang or on the patio at Ponysaurus.
 Photo: Ponysaurus